 At Youngstown State, Nicolais (pronounced NICK-oh-lay) is in charge of game scheduling, assisting with player development, game preparation and opponent scouting.
 He also serves as a liaison to the strength and conditioning coach, oversees the male practice squad and is active in the recruiting process.
 He assumed a larger role in the team’s defensive strategy prior to the 2018-19 season.

 The Penguins have enjoyed an impressive stretch of success since Nicolais arrived on campus with Barnes in 2013.
-Youngstown State has played in a postseason tournament three times in their tenure, and it has also been on the WBCA Top 25 Academic Honor Roll three times.
+Youngstown State has played in a postseason tournament three times in their tenure, and it has also been on the WBCA Top 25 Academic Honor Roll four times.

 YSU won 21 games and advanced to a postseason tournament in consecutive years for the first time in school history in 2014-15 and 2015-16.
 In 2016, the Penguins reached the semifinals of the WBI (Women's Basketball Invitational).
 YSU played host to a Women’s NIT contest in 2015, and it made a late-season charge in 2017-18 to return to the WBI.

 On the individual level, Nicolais has helped develop five players who have set school records.
 Among the student-athletes Nicolais directly worked with in player development are Liz Hornberger, Nikki Arbanas, Sarah Cash, Alison Smolinski and Indiya Benjamin.

 Hornberger was a senior in Nicolais’ first season, and she made a career-high 80 3-pointers that season en route to setting the career record with 1999.
 That record went on to be broken by Nikki Arbanas, who was in Nicolais’ individual group for her active three years on campus.
 Arbanas set school records for 3-pointers made in a career (209) and a season (89).